-11.3 PROCEDURE FOR DESIGN ORGANISATION APPROVAL SCHEME (DOAS)
+11.3 Procedure for Design Organisation Approval Scheme (DOAS)

 - a.
-Organisations involved in Design & Development, Repair and Modification of Air Systems shall have an Air System Design Organisation Approval (ASDOA) for the defined scope of work from CEMILAC for carrying out such activities for which CEMILAC has been identified as Airworthiness Certification Authority. - b.
-Organisations involved in Design & Development of Airborne Stores leading to the issue of Type Approval or IMATSOA and those organisations involved in Repair and Modification of Airborne Stores with Type approval or IMATSOA shall have a Store Design Organisation Approval (SDOA) for the defined scope of work, from CEMILAC under DOAS for carrying out such activities for which CEMILAC has been identified as Airworthiness Certification Authority. - c.
+Organisations involved in Design & Development and Modification of Air Systems leading to MTC/AMTC/SMTC shall have an Air System Design Organisation Approval (ASDOA) for the defined scope of work from CEMILAC for carrying out such activities for which CEMILAC has been identified as Airworthiness Certification Authority. - b.
+Organisations involved in Design & Development of Airborne Stores leading to the issue of Type Approval or IMATSOA shall have a Store Design Organisation Approval (SDOA) for the defined scope of work, from CEMILAC under DOAS for carrying out such activities for which CEMILAC has been identified as Airworthiness Certification Authority. - c.
 CEMILAC shall accord Initial Airworthiness Approvals for an Air System/Airborne Stores to an approved ASDO/SDO under DOAS. - d.
-The ASDO/SDO shall have a Design Organisation Exposition (DOE)/Handbook with sufficient information on relevant procedures for Design & Development and Modification of Air Systems & Airborne Stores that are relevant to the terms of approval sought for their operation. - e.
-The ASDO/SDO shall only operate within the scope of their approved Design Organisation Exposition (DOE)/Handbook as their competence has been assessed by CEMILAC and their terms of approval will contain the relevant provisions.
+The ASDO/SDO shall have a Design Organisation Exposition (DOE) with sufficient information on relevant procedures for Design & Development and Modification of Air Systems & Airborne Stores that are relevant to the scope of approval sought for their operation. - e.
+The ASDO/SDO shall only operate within the scope of their approved Design Organisation Exposition (DOE) as their competence has been assessed by CEMILAC and their scope of approval will contain the relevant provisions.

-f.
-CEMILAC may issue advisory letter, corrective action requirement, warning notice, partial suspension / withdrawal of approvals and approval revocation to the approved organisations as part of enforcement actions to ensure the highest level of compliance with approved requirements.
+- f.
+CEMILAC may issue advisory letter, corrective action requirement, warning notice, partial suspension / withdrawal/revocation of the design organisation/product approvals as part of enforcement actions to ensure the highest level of compliance. - g.

-- g.
 If contracts for some design activities are sub-contracted by a Design Approved Organisation (ASDO/SDO) to a firm which is not approved by CEMILAC, the veracity and integrity of design would have to be verified by the approved ASDO/SDO and procedures to establish the same have to be explained in the DOE of ASDO/SDO, before its acceptance by CEMILAC, from airworthiness point of view. - h.
-In case, the design contract with a non-approved design organisation is placed directly by the Ministry of Defence, the procedure for check points would be laid down by CEMILAC in each individual case, defining the extent and scope of control to be maintained by CEMILAC during airworthiness certification process.
-Necessary organisation approval shall be obtained by the organisation at the beginning of the airworthiness certification process or at any other certification stage as agreed by CEMILAC.
+Inclusion in DOAS is not an essential pre-requisite for the award of design and development contracts for Air Systems / Airborne Stores.
+In case, any establishment of Ministry of Defence places design & development contract on a non-approved design organisation, the design organisation approval shall be obtained by the DO at the certification stage as mandated by CEMILAC.

-11.4 PRODUCTION ORGANISATION APPROVAL SCHEME (POAS)
+11.4 Production Organisation Approval Scheme (POAS)